SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.5.md

 <!-- MR 10.5.0 - FR 10.4.5 -->

-GQI will now log the following metrics in the `C:\Skyline DataMiner\Logging\GQI` folder:
+GQI will now log the following metrics in the `C:\Skyline DataMiner\Logging\GQI\Metrics` folder:

-- Individual GQI requests:
+- Duration of the individual GQI requests:

   - Request type (e.g. GenIfOpenSessionRequest)
   - User ID (e.g. SKYLINE2\FirstName)
   - Duration (in ms)

-- First session pages (when `SessionOptions.OptimizeType` is "NextPage"):
+- Duration of the first page of a session (when `SessionOptions.OptimizeType` is "NextPage"):

   - [Query name](#query-name)
   - User ID